sherifButt/mindfullai/tutorial/reactflow-to-chanin-excution.md

 Now, when the user triggers the process, the back-end can fetch all the instructions for the diagram, ordered by the `Order` column.
 It then executes each one in order, passing the `Params` to the instruction.

-Here's how the execution might look for Diagram 1:
+This is how the execution might look for Diagram 1:

 ```mermaid
 sequenceDiagram